 This denial of aging is often joked about.
 But for most people, it is no laughing matter.
 Most feel embarrassed by our body’s age as we get older.
 We are faced with an ever-wrinkling body—one that doesn't work as well as it used to.

-When our bodies are young, we are proud of our age.
+Young adults may temporarily be proud of their age.
 But as the years go by, we become embarrassed by that body.
 We want to distance ourselves from it.
 This is why so many women cover their face with make-up, cover the gray hair with dyes and wear trendy (youthful) clothes.
 These are all attempts to hide the body’s age.

 Discomfort with aging indicates we do not accept these physical bodies as ourselves.
 Surgery or other interventions indicate our attempt to reconcile our real selves with the bodies we wear.